-To make asparagus soup, sauté a little onion in oil, add chopped roast asparagus, add a little chicken (or vegetable) stock, lemon juice, salt and pepper.
+To make asparagus soup, sauté a little onion in oil, add chopped roast (or steamed) asparagus, add a little chicken (or vegetable) stock, lemon juice, salt and pepper.
 Puree in a blender.
 That’s it.

-- 1 pound asparagus, a few tips reserved for garnish
+- 2 bundles fresh asparagus, a few tips reserved for garnish

 - 1 tablespoon olive oil (plus a little extra to roast asparagus)

 - 1 cup chicken or vegetable broth, low sodium